Best practice is to keep your registration forms as simple as possible. Only collect the information you know will be needed.

 Exceptions to field requirements:

-1. Tickets may be sold/purchased before it is known who will use each of the (usually table) tickets.
+- Tickets may be sold/purchased before it is known who will use each of the (usually table) tickets.
 If a guest form is left blank, the transaction can continue without the required fields.
-The ticket will display as "Unassigned" and can be assigned later as an Order edit or during Check-in.
+The ticket will display as "Unassigned" and can be assigned later during Check-in or by editing the Order.